-- This site and project have the ability to set the stage for a great redevelopment in an underutilized space, but it simply puts two large buildings surrounded by surface parking near a large commercial structure with existing surface parking. - Ground floor residential in a commercial zone is a Special Use, not merely a waiver request.
-Application report should address the special use requirements in Sec.
-9-20 as they pertain to this request. - The phasing of the proposal is unclear and gives no assurance that anything beyond the residential component will be constructed. - The applicant does not propose to meet design requirements for over half the site, but is using the density for the full acreage. - Plaza space is tucked into the side of the residential building and surrounded by surface parking.
-Additionally, it does not meet the plaza standards in sec.
-9-25-8 F. - Breaking up of parking areas and providing pedestrian circulation as required in sec.
-9-25-8.C. needs attention - Front entry porch areas are required for residential developments in C zones. - 8% of the area is required for recreation, please demonstrate compliance - Parking lot buffering needs to be shown - More information is needed on the size of the project and whether sec.
-9-10-5, Developments of Community Significance applies. - Creating a mixed-use business district, especially when requesting waivers or using the planned development process, needs to bring additional community benefit.
-One opportunity is to design to the urban standards in 9-10-6 or at least consider some of those options to create a neighborhood within an urban environment.
+- This site and project could set the stage for significant redevelopment in an underutilized space, but the proposal is limited to two large buildings & 8 townhomes surrounded by surface parking near a large commercial structure with existing surface parking. - Ground floor residential in a commercial zone is a Special Use, not merely a waiver request.
+The application report should address the special use requirements in Sec.
+9-20 as they pertain to this request. - The phasing of the proposal gives no assurance that anything beyond the residential component and restaurant will be constructed.
+The applicant is focusing on one portion of the site at this time, and is proposing to use all of the residential yield from the total property acreage in that one area.
+This develop approach is allowed by-right, and does not need Planned Development approval to accomplish. - The applicant does not propose to meet design requirements for over half the site, but is using the density for the full acreage. - The residential portion requires 374 parking spaces + spaces for 6,000 sq. ft. of commercial, but only proposes 284 spaces and has stated that the other adjacent parking is under lease and restricted.
+The result is a deficiency of at least 90 parking spaces.
+A reduction in units to accommodate residents is advised, or a commitment to structured parking which would allow the proposed residences to meet functional parking realities. - Plaza space must meet the plaza standards in sec.
+9-25-8 F. - Breaking up of parking areas and providing pedestrian circulation as required in Sec.
+9-25-8.C.